OpenHantek/OpenHantek6022/openhantek/readme.md

       * voltage over time `GraphGenerator::generateGraphsTYvoltage()`
       * spectrum over frequency `GraphGenerator::generateGraphsTYspectrum()`
     * or in XY mode and creates a voltage over voltage trace `GraphGenerator::generateGraphsXY()`.
-    * `GraphGenerator::generateGraphsTYspectrum()` creates up to three (CH1, CH2, MATH) spectral traces .
     * `GraphGenerator::generateGraphsTYvoltage()` calls
       * `SoftwareTrigger::compute()` to find the trigger point in the voltage samples.
     * Finally `useVoltSamplesTriggered()` collects the samples of all active voltage channels to create up to three (CH1, CH2, MATH) voltage traces.
+    * `GraphGenerator::generateGraphsTYspectrum()` creates also up to three (CH1, CH2, MATH) spectral traces.
-    * If the **trigger condition is false** but we have already a **triggered trace** and the **trigger mode is Normal** then we reuse the last triggered **voltage** samples, the voltage trace is frozen until the trigger condition becomes true again.
+    * If the **trigger condition is false** but we have already a **triggered trace** and the **trigger mode is Normal** then we reuse the last triggered samples, the voltage and spectrum traces are frozen until the trigger condition becomes true again.
-    * The other results (spectrum traces as well as DC, AC, RMS and frequency display at the bottom) are constantly updated.
+    * The other results (DC, AC, RMS and frequency display at the bottom) are constantly updated.
 The complete display can be frozen by pressing the SPACE bar.

 t.b.c.